kamo541/internme-tw/README.md

 Uploading, sharing, or creating derivative works from this project is strictly prohibited unless authorized in writing by the original author.

 Contact: kamokerabetswe@gmail.com

+## License

+All rights reserved.
+This project is proprietary and confidential.
+No part of this repository may be copied, modified, distributed, or used without the express written permission of the author.

+© 2025 Kamo Kerabetswe